scylladb/scylladb/tools/toolchain/README.md

    commit it.
 The commit updating install-dependencies.sh should include the toolchain change, for atomicity.
 Do not push the commit to `next` yet.
 2. Run `tools/toolchain/prepare --clang-build-mode INSTALL` and wait.
-It requires `buildah` and to be installed (and will complain if they are not).
+It requires `buildah` and `reg` to be installed (and will complain if they are not).
 3. Push the commit to a personal repository/branch.
 4. Perform the following on an x86 and an ARM machine:
     1. check out the branch containing the new toolchain name